 Though Christ redeemed the faithful once by his death, it is necessary to repeated this sacrament daily for three reasons: one reason is so that those labouring in the vineyard might be refreshed daily by it; another is so that those who are in the number of the faithful may daily be united together and incorporated into Christ by it; the third is so that the commemoration of the Passion of Christ might be daily inculcated into the minds of the faithful that they might imitate it.
-And so for such causes it is offered in the following way (tali autem ordine).
+Now it is offered in the following way (tali autem ordine).

 Rev. 17:15.
 The mystical symbolism of the commingling of the water and wine is explained by St. Cyprian in his beautiful Letter 62 to Caecilius: “For because among the Jews there was a want of spiritual grace, wine also was wanting.
 For the vineyard of the Lord of hosts was the house of Israel; but Christ, when teaching and showing that the people of the Gentiles should succeed them, and that by the merit of faith we should subsequently attain to the place which the Jews had lost, of water made wine; that is, He showed that at the marriage of Christ and the Church, as the Jews failed, the people of the nations should rather flow together and assemble: for the divine Scripture in the Apocalypse declares that the waters signify the people, saying, The waters which you saw, upon which the whore sits, are peoples and multitudes, and nations of the Gentiles, and tongues (Revelation 17:15) which we evidently see to be contained also in the sacrament of the cup.